 The dream scenario is – media people dig your sound so INCREDIBLY much, they dig deep into every part of your artistic journey and come up with a unique and enriching info text.

-The reality is – media people get OVERRUN with requests, have to be very exclusive in terms of what they feature, and don’t have the time and resources to dig into every subject equally as extensive.
+The reality is – media people get OVERRUN with requests, have to be very exclusive in terms of what they feature, and don’t have the time and resources to dig into every music submission equally as extensive.

 This isn’t out of bad will or un-professionalism, it’s just the reality of the game.